To be considered a transfer student, an applicant must have graduated from high school and then enrolled at another post-secondary institution.

 Scholarships are only valid for the term they are awarded.
 Students who hold a Bachelor's degree are not eligible for admission scholarships.
 For a list of scholarships across campus, visit the One Stop Scholarships page.

-RaiseMe is a micro-scholarship platform that rewards transfer students from 2-year schools for their achievements.
+RaiseMe is a micro-scholarship platform that rewards transfer students for their achievements.
 UMD assigns a micro-scholarship for every achievement, based on the factors and habits we know will make students more successful.
 For example, when a student earns an A in a 100-level course, they'll earn $10; if they take a full course load (12 credits) in a semester, they'll earn $50; and if they visit campus, they'll earn $100.

 To be eligible, students must have a 3.3 transfer GPA, and apply for admission and have a complete RaiseMe profile (by October 15 for spring semester and June 15 for fall semester).
 Eligibility is contingent on a student's acceptance and enrollment to UMD.